Upper cervical instability and compression of the brainstem

 - Research note: A January 2018 study in the journal Neurosurgical Review (1).
 Wrote of the “growing recognition of the kyphotic clivo-axial angle (a deformity in the curvature of the neck) as an index of risk of brainstem deformity and craniocervical instability.”
 They note that the kyphotic clivo-axial angle “is a useful sentinel to alert the radiologist and surgeon to the possibility of brainstem deformity or instability.”

-- In Caring Medical Florida, assessing the curvature of the neck is a main component of our treatment plan and is explained below.
+- In Caring Medical Florida, assessing the curvature of the neck is the main component of our treatment plan and is explained below.

 Another thing that can happen is cervical instability can cut off the blood supply to the brainstem which is the vertebral artery.